-Like the previous volumes, number six consists of introductory text plus primary documents.
-The text chapters are broken up thematically and historically, with sections on “reform and repression in the era of P. W. Botha,” the securocrat president whose regime and response to the lingering political and economic crises came to define the decade; the wide spectrum of internal protest politics; exile and underground politics; and finally, the secret early phase of political negotiations.
+Like the previous volumes, number six is structured into two parts: an introductory text, accompanied by primary documents.
+The text chapters are broken up thematically and historically, with sections on “reform and repression in the era of P. W. Botha”, the securocrat-president whose regime and response to the lingering political and economic crises came to define the decade; the wide spectrum of internal protest politics; exile and underground politics; and finally, the secret early phase of political negotiations.

 Let me get back a little to the first part of the question … In 1981 one of our most outstanding leaders [Joe Gqabi] was assassinated by South African agents … In that year South Africa had raided our people—raided Mozambique—and massacred very brutally some 13 of our people who were simply living in houses in Mozambique.
 That was 1981.
 In 1982 the South African army invaded Lesotho and massacred not 19 but 42 people, shot at point blank range.
 42. Twelve of them nationals from Lesotho.
 So there was this mounting offensive against the ANC.
 I think your question fails to [relate to] this aspect: that we were victims of assassinations, of massacres, and in return for what?
 We were not killing anybody … An armed struggle is an armed struggle.
 People die.
 It has been fortunate perhaps, in that time that there have not been so many people dying on the other side of the conflict … [On our side people] have been hanged, they have been sentenced to long terms of imprisonment, for exploding a bomb, [a] bomb that destroyed a pylon; sentenced to life imprisonment.
 That is violence.
 This is what we are going through.
 As to these other people you are mentioning, we cannot condemn it.
 That is part of the struggle.
 The enemy is the enemy. (p.
 584)